ApSense: Data-driven Algorithm in PPG-based Sleep Apnea Sensing: Data Preparation

 \subsection{Feature Extraction}

-According to the contribution in the Introduction, we propose seven OSA and CVD-related PPG features to be the informative inputs in recognizing OSA.
-To extract these features, we first filter the raw PPG signal in each window using the second-order Chebyshev type II high-pass filter (20 Hz cutoff frequency) in the Scipy library \cite{2020SciPy-NMeth}.
-Then we use the moving average of 64-time points to filter out high-frequency noise.
-Notably, due to all feature calculations based on two consecutive pulse PPG waveforms as drawn in Figure \ref{fig:pulse}, we denote each pulse by obtaining the top and bottom peaks of the waveform by identifying local maxima and minima located at least 30-time points apart (implementing by Scipy.agrelextrema).
-Then, we calculate features from all $N$ pulse waveforms in each input PPG window as follows:

-\textbf{Pulse wave amplitude (PWA):} Pulse wave amplitude (PWA) refers to the amplitude of the PPG pulse from the pulse's bottom peak to the top peak.
-We calculated PWA as follows:
+Sleep apnea can result in intermittent breathing pauses, decreasing oxygen intake, and causing stress on the cardiovascular system.
+Hence, retrieving features related to the cardiovascular circulatory from the PPG waveform is crucial.
+According to Figure \ref{fig:pipeline}, we extract seven important features before passing them to the OSA event onset recognition algorithm.
+We first filter the raw PPG signal in each window using the second-order Chebyshev type II band-pass filter (0.1 - 20 Hz) using the Scipy library \cite{2020SciPy-NMeth}.
+Then, we use the moving average of 64 time points to filter out high-frequency noise.
+As the feature calculation involves peak-to-peak changes illustrated in Figure \ref{fig:pulse}, we denote each pulse by obtaining the top and bottom peaks of the waveform by identifying local maxima and minima and ensuring that they are at least 30 time points apart (by using the scipy.agrelextrema function).
+Then, we calculate features from all $N$ pulse waveforms in each input PPG window as follows: \\ \\ \textbf{Pulse wave amplitude (PWA):} Pulse wave amplitude (PWA) refers to the amplitude of the PPG pulse from the pulse's bottom peak to the top peak.
+We calculate PWA as follows:

-where $f(t)$ refer to the amplitude of PPG at time $t$. $t_{tp,n}$ and $t_{bp,n}$ are the time when the PPG pulse $n$ reach the pulse's top peak and bottom peak as demonstrated in the first pulse of Figure \ref{fig:pulse}.

-\textbf{PP interval (PPI):} PP interval (PPI) is the interval between the top peaks of the consecutive pulses:
+where $f(t)$ refers to the amplitude of PPG at time $t$. $t_{tp,n}$ and $t_{bp,n}$ are the time when a PPG pulse $n$ is at peak and trough, as demonstrated in the first pulse of Figure \ref{fig:pulse}.
+PWA directly correlates with finger blood flow.
+Drops in PWA are strongly associated with changes in EEG measurements, suggesting that they are an appropriate proxy for changes in cortical activity \cite{delessert2010pulse}.
+During an apnea event, the PWA increases until it reaches its peak and decreases during the hyperventilation period \cite{GROTE2003141}. \\ \\ \textbf{PP interval (PPI):} PP interval (PPI) is the interval between the top peaks between two consecutive pulses:

-\textbf{Derivative of PWA (dPWA):} The derivative of PWAs is the difference between the consecutive PWAs of the PPG signal.
-Assuming that $\text{PWA}_{n}$ is the PWA of pulse $n$, dPWA can be calculated as follows:
+PPI can be used to determine the pulse rate.
+Pulse rate variability (PRV) has been used as a surrogate of heart rate variability (HRV) \cite{CYGANKIEWICZ2013379}, which can evaluate automatic nervous system activity in clinical practice.
+It also has been used in screening algorithms of OSA \cite{Nakayama_2019, KHANDOKER2011204}. \\ \\ \textbf{Derivative of PWA (dPWA):} The derivative of PWAs is the difference between two consecutive PWAs of the PPG signal.
+Assuming that $\text{PWA}_{n}$ is the PWA of pulse $n$,

-\textbf{Derivative of PPI (dPPI):} Similar to the dPWA, this feature is the difference between the consecutive PPIs.
+\textbf{Derivative of PPI (dPPI):} Similar to the dPWA, it is the difference between two consecutive PPIs.
 Assuming that $\text{PPI}_{n}$ is the PPI between pulse $n+1$ and pulse $n$,